kusumotonorio/factlog/README.md

     `F is F2 * N`
 } rule
 ```
-Within these backquotes are comparisons, calculations, and assignments (to be precise, **unifications**). logica has a mechanism to call Factor code to do these things.
+Within these backquotes are comparisons, calculations, and assignments (to be precise, **unifications**). factlog has a mechanism to call Factor code to do these things.
 Here are some examples.
 ```
 LOGIC-PREDS: N_>_0  N2_is_N_-_1  F_is_F2_*_N ;